-Just look at how God refers to Egypt – a nation that has oppressed, opposed, and attempted to annhilate Israel… and to Assyria, another fiece enemy of Israel:
+Just look at how God refers to Egypt – a nation that has oppressed, opposed, and attempted to annihilate Israel… and to Assyria, another fierce enemy of Israel:

 “In that day there will be a highway from Egypt to Assyria.
 The Assyrians will go to Egypt and the Egyptians to Assyria.
 The Egyptians and Assyrians will worship together.
 In that day Israel will be the third, along with Egypt and Assyria, a blessing on the earth.
 The LORD Almighty will bless them, saying, “Blessed be Egypt my people, Assyria my handiwork, and Israel my inheritance.”
 Isaiah 19:23-25

-The Commander of the Angel Armies is not exclusively “pro-Israel” and “anti-Arab”.
+The Commander of the Angel Armies is not exclusively “pro-Israel”.
 He is Creator and Father of all, and seeks to bless, to save and to redeem.
-He has more than enough love to go round.
+He has more than enough love to go around.
 He refuses to be drawn into choosing sides.
 He insists, rather, that we join his side and his purposes.

 Who is the Lord of Hosts?